pallets/click/docs/options.rst

 argument which is a value.
 If no type is provided, the type of the default value is used.
 If no default value is provided, the type is assumed to be :data:`STRING`.
-Unless a name is explicitly specified, the name of the parameter is the first long option defined; otherwise the first short one is used.
+Unless a name is explicitly specified, the name of the parameter is the longest option defined; otherwise the first short one is used.
 By default, options are not required, however to make an option required, simply pass in `required=True` as an argument to the decorator.